phlax/aio.testing/README.rst

 		      yield from asyncio.sleep(2)
 		      self.assertTrue(True)

-		  # this function is called 5 seconds after being returned
+		  # this function is called 1 second after being returned
 		  return callback_test

-After the test_example function returns, the decorator waits for 5 seconds and then runs the tests in the callback_test function
+After the test_example function returns, the decorator waits for 1 second and then runs the tests in the callback_test function

 As with aiotest, the test is run in a separate loop.